2023 Solar Incentives Guide for Newtown, PA - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-The Clean Energy Credit is valid until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-This amount will decrease slightly each year until the end of the current program.
-Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The Clean Energy Credit has increased the current credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
+After 2032, the percentage will decrease slightly each year until the end of the program in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit applies to you, speak with your local Newtown solar installation company.
+The best way to fully understand how the new Clean Energy Credit applies to you is to reach out to your local Newtown solar panel installers with your questions.

 State & Local Solar Incentives

-Tax credits, rebates and more might be claimed at multiple levels.
-In addition to federal solar incentives, there are often state and local ones, too.
-These solar incentives — which might be provided by the state of Pennsylvania, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.
+Rebates, tax credits and more can be provided at multiple levels.
+In addition to federal solar incentives, there are often state and local ones as well.
+Incentives might be given by the state of Pennsylvania, or by your county or municipality.
+Certain incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Newtown